Localization of smooth p-power torsion representations of GL_2(Q_p): Introduction

 \subsection{Acknowledgements}

 We would like to thank Pierre Colmez, Gabriel Dospinescu, and Vytautas Pa\v{s}k\={u}nas for helpful correspondence and conversations, and comments on an earlier draft of this paper.
+We would also like to thank the referee for their careful reading of the paper, and their many helpful corrections and suggestions.